NatureLM-audio: an Audio-Language Foundation Model for Bioacoustics: Experiments

 \subsection{Ablation on Speech and Music}

-To investigate the impact of speech and music on downstream task performance, we run an ablation on stage-2 training with and without speech and music data.
-We train both stage-2 models for 200k steps, and evaluate their ability to perform the unseen task of counting zebra-finch individuals in a recording.
-The model trained with speech scores .377 on this task, similar to our full model.
-The model trained without speech scores an accuracy of .243, approximately random, and qualitatively predicts a single speaker for every recording.
-This result suggests the ability to count vocalizing birds transfers from human speech and music, for which our training data includes counting human speakers in a recording.
+To investigate the impact of speech and music on downstream task performance, we run an ablation during stage-2 training.
+Specifically, we train two versions of the model for 150k steps---one with speech and music data and one without---and evaluate their ability to perform an unseen task: counting zebra finches.
+The model trained with speech achieves $67.7\%$, similar to our full model.
+The model trained without speech scored $50.0\%$, exactly random, and qualitatively predicted `more than one' for all examples.
+These results suggest the ability to count vocalizing birds transfers from human speech and music, as our training data includes tasks such as counting human speakers in a recording.
+We include the ablation performance on all tasks in the Appendix (Tables~\ref{tab:speech-beans} and~\ref{tab:speech-added}).